EricaLewandowski/ECE382-Lab5/README.md

 #Debugging

 I had a lot of trouble with this lab, partly because I was under the weather during the process.
+I referenced a lot of the other programs we've been given and taught so as to not mess up the syntax.
+In addition, while testing, I had to reprogram the button input codes because my remote couldn't be found.

 #Observations/Conclusions

+Once the program finally worked, the Ch+ button turned on the red LED, and the CH- turned off the LED.
+The Vol+/Vol- were programmed similarly except for the green LED.

 #Documentation

+Dr Coulston helped me in EI two different times, in addition to help in the lab.

 #Commit History
+...
+Uhh yeah.